TommasoGhilardi/DevStart/source/Psychopy.rst

     winning_sound = sound.Sound(Path + 'winning.wav')
     losing_sound = sound.Sound(Path + 'loosing.wav')

 Note that in this simple experiment we will present the reward always on the right and the non-rewards always on the left that's why when we import the two rewards we set their ``pos`` to ``(250,0)`` and ``(-250,0)``.
-The first value indicate the number of pixel on the x axis and the second the number of pixel on the y axis.
+The first value indicates the number of pixels on the x-axis and the second the number of pixels on the y-axis.

 Show a visual stimulus: